 The 1945 film directed by Gabriel Pascal based on the 1901 play by George Bernard Shaw.
 It starred Vivien Leigh as Cleopatra and Claude Rains as Caesar.
 This is the first colorized film of Cleopatra.
 Unlike most other versions of Cleopatra, this version is a romantic comedy that wasn't meant to be historically accurate in anyway.
 Leigh's Cleopatra is girlish and coquettish.
 This version is the only version to have a coming of age aspect to it.

 This version didn't do well at the Box office and ended Gabriel Pascal's career.
 Although the film did poorly it was nominated for an Academy Award for Best Art Direction.

-In this comedy version Nisca takes the place of Cleoptra and wooed by a guard who thinks Nisca is Cleopatra.
-Loren's Cleopatra is seductive which Nisca foils. has a The film is regarded as fun and one of the great versions of Cleopatra.
+In this comedy version Nisca takes the place of Cleopatra and wooed by a guard who thinks Nisca is Cleopatra.
+Loren's Cleopatra is seductive which Nisca foils.
+The film is regarded as fun and one of the great versions of Cleopatra.

 This nearly bankrupted Fox studios as it cost $44 million (in 2010 this would be $320 million).
 It remains the third most costly movie ever produces.
-The film for all it's lavishness was not received by critic and it was the affair between Taylor and Burton that helped this movie.
+The film for all its lavishness was not received by critics and it was the affair between Taylor and Burton that helped this movie.

 Leonor Varela's Cleopatra

 In the 2002 French movie Asterix and Obelix Meet Cleopatra, Cleopatra is played by Monica Bellucci and the film was directed by Alain Chabat.

 This movie takes a different approach to the Queen of the Nile.
 For one this it’s an action/adventure comedy that is fun for all ages.
 This movie was based on the comic book Asterix et Cleopatre by Rene Goscinny and Albert Uderzo and it was a sequel for the 1999 movie Asterix & Obelix Take On Caesar.